tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 But the internet already had a trustworthy cryptographic layer called SSL (the precursor to TLS).
 So the idea was simple: leverage the existing connection between client and server to create cryptographic proof of, for example, a bank transaction.
 If a user could generate a proof that money had been sent from one bank to another, that proof could be used to resolve disputes in a Bitcoin trade.
 Since the bank’s website already created a kind of receipt via SSL, why not take a cryptographic screenshot to prove the Bitcoin was paid for?
 People could exchange Bitcoin using these cryptographic proofs instead of relying on centralized platforms.

 With that idea in place, the protocol began to evolve.
-New ideas (https://bitcointalk.org/index.php?topic=173220.msg2304618#msg2304618)  were proposed, discussed, debated, and refined, until the concept had a name (https://bitcointalk.org/index.php?topic=173220.msg4998488#msg4998488) and a working implementation.
-The alpha release (https://bitcointalk.org/index.php?topic=173220.msg7143321#msg7143321) came in June 2014.
+[New ideas](https://bitcointalk.org/index.php?topic=173220.msg2304618#msg2304618)  were proposed, discussed, debated, and refined, until the concept had [a name](https://bitcointalk.org/index.php?topic=173220.msg4998488#msg4998488) and a working implementation.
+The [alpha release](https://bitcointalk.org/index.php?topic=173220.msg7143321#msg7143321) came in June 2014.

-Dan Smidt, Adam Gibson (https://github.com/AdamISZ), and oakpacific (https://github.com/oakpacific) continued developing the original TLSNotary protocol (https://github.com/tlsnotary/tlsnotary).
+Dan Smidt, Adam Gibson (https://github.com/AdamISZ), and oakpacific (https://github.com/oakpacific) continued developing the [original TLSNotary protocol](https://github.com/tlsnotary/tlsnotary).
 Then in September 2014, a whitepaper was released establishing the core idea of TLSNotary as a “mechanism for independently audited https sessions” (https://tlsnotary.org/TLSNotary.pdf).

 [![](whitepaper.png)](/TLSNotary.pdf "TLSNotary whitepaper")

 The core idea has remained consistent across all versions of the protocol.
 When you visit a website, a secure TLS connection is established.
 The client and server generate secret keys and exchange data in a private session.
 During this session, an Auditor (now called a Verifier) partially participates.
 The Verifier never sees the full session key or the complete unencrypted data.
 Instead, they witness only a slice of the interaction—just enough to produce a cryptographic proof that someone else can verify.

 A working version of TLSNotary was live almost a year before Ethereum mainnet was launched.
-A Chromium extension called PageSigner (https://github.com/tlsnotary/pagesigner/) implemented the protocol for everyday use.
+A Chromium extension called [PageSigner](https://github.com/tlsnotary/pagesigner/) implemented the protocol for everyday use.

 Then it broke.
 The web migrated to TLS version 1.2 and the core mechanism TLSNotary relied on could no longer be used.